napari.layers.Points#

 current_face_color#

-Face color of the marker edge for the next point to be added or the currently selected point.
+Face color of the marker border for the next point to be added or the currently selected point.

 Type: